Jeunese/jeunese.github.io/docs/overview.md

 A content framework deals with how we build, present, and organise content.

 Content should provide a coherent, consistent narrative throughout the product set-up and maintenance journey –– structured around the needs of the target audience so that administrators can find the right information and make use of it efficiently.
-Take the time to understand and plan for the target audience in the context of their needs and pain points, including:
+Take the time to understand the target audience in the context of their needs and pain points, including:

 *  Audience goals and needs.
 *  Audience tasks and activities.